 When a trip has been paid for with a Visa card, medical repatriation is automatically taken into account.
 The following family members are covered: the cardholder, his/her spouse or partner, children and grandchildren under the age of 25.
-Check the contract signed at the bank when you obtained the Visa card to find out up to what ceiling the patient can be reimbursed.
+Check the contract signed at the bank to find out what amount the patient can be reimbursed.

 Reimbursement via Social Security or mutual insurance

--Abroad: depending on the patient’s country of origin, Social Security may intervene to cover part of the costs incurred during repatriation.
+Depending on the patient’s country of origin, Social Security may intervene to cover part of the costs incurred during repatriation.
 If necessary, the patient’s mutual insurance company can take over.
-It is advisable to check with the organisations directly before leaving on a trip.
+It is advisable to check with your insurance company directly before leaving on a trip.

-It is therefore advisable to find out about repatriation insurance companies before going abroad in order to avoid having to pay hospital or medical expenses out of your own pocket in the event of a problem.
-This is a guarantee of assistance that it is regrettable not to consider from the outset.
+It is therefore advisable to find out about repatriation insurance companies before going abroad in order to avoid having to pay hospital or medical expenses out of your own pocket in the event of an unexpected problem.
+This is a guarantee of assistance that is always worth confirming before any trip.

 If repatriation is not necessary, the insurance can finance several services: